discretize/discretize-guides/builds/warrior/banner-warrior/index.md

----
+﻿---
 title: 'Banner Warrior'
-date: '2019-05-02'
+date: '2019-11-17'
 rating: 'Meta'
 role: 'Support'
 profession: 'Warrior'
 specialization: 'Warrior'
-benchmark: { small: { dps: 25427, by: 'Chris [SC]', youtube: 'i1IoP0Gp0hk' } }
+benchmark: { small: { dps: 27838, by: 'Weird Champ [SC]', youtube: 'EWxjRKrRNRg' } }
 skills: [14407, 14405, 45252, 45333]
 traits: [1482]
 conditions: ['Vulnerability']
 ---

-The <Specialization text="Banner Warrior" name="warrior"/> is the superior build for warriors in fractals.
+The <Specialization text="Banner Warrior" name="warrior"/> is the superior support build for warriors in fractals.
+This build is only meta on MAMA.
+In Pugs however, where CC or might is the limiting factor it can be beneficial to bring <Specialization text="Banner Warrior" name="warrior"/> over <Specialization text="Banner Berserker" name="berserker"/>.

 Besides providing the group with strong unique damage buffs (<Skill id="14405"/>, <Skill id="14407"/> and <Trait id="1482"/>) and having excellent defiance bar damage with the Mace/Mace set, the build also has a relatively high burst damage potential on both small and large hitboxes for a support role.

-If enemy boons are present, the <Specialization name="spellbreaker"/> specialization can be taken to reliably remove them with <Skill id="45252"/> and <Trait id="2162"/>.
+If enemy boons are present and for some reason you are still not playing the <Specialization name="Renegade"/>+<Specialization name="firebrand"/> composition, the <Specialization name="spellbreaker"/> specialization can be taken to reliably remove them with <Skill id="45252"/> and <Trait id="2162"/>.
 Another advantage of this variation is the strong on-demand projectile destruction with <Skill id="45333"/>.

 Furthermore, the build is able to use damage modifying sigils like <Item id="24868"/> as well as slaying potions such as <Item id="50082"/>.
 As a support warrior, your focus is first and foremost providing the group with aforementioned damage buffs and removing boons, secondly breaking the defiance bar while following your optimized damage rotation.